truenas/documentation/content/en/hub/initial-setup/storage/encryption.md

 **pbkdf2iters**: Number of password-based key derivation function 2 (PBKDF2) iterations to use for reducing vulnerability to brute-force attacks.
 Entering a number larger than 100000 is required.
 See PBKDF2 for more details.

-If you change the ZFS encryption type from Key to Passphrase, you are still able to download the `dataset key` in the gear menu, however it will be blank.
-If there is a way to disable this option when using a passphrase, it would probably be a good idea.
-I can see in a large organization, different admin not being aware and not realizing that the downloads they made of the keyfile are blank (except for curly braces)
-I'm not sure how aware the UI is of the method, but if this is possible we should disable it.

 ## Locking and Unlocking Datasets